myaaghubi/PHP-Frameworks-Bench/README.md

 # PHP Framework Benchmark

-Note: This project is based on [ ](https://github.com/kenjis/php-framework-benchmark).
-It's no longer maintaining, so I decided to create a new repo.
+Note: This project is based on [php-framework-benchmark](https://github.com/kenjis/php-framework-benchmark).
+It's no longer maintaining, so I decided to split it from origin repo.

 This project attempts to measure minimum overhead (minimum bootstrap cost) of PHP frameworks in the real world.